ejplatform/django-boogie/docs/views.rst

 Class based views
 =================

-Old Django introduced generic function-based views.
-While those views were convenient, the original implementation lacks composability: function-based generic views implement common usage patterns, but were hard to modify and reuse code across implementations.
+Old Django versions used generic function-based views.
+While those views were convenient, the original implementation lacked composability: function-based generic views implement common usage patterns, but were hard to modify and reuse code across implementations.
 Now, Django introduced class-based views to solve those problems.
 The new implementation, however, has its own set